BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 <br>

 ## Phase 2 Deliverables: System Specification
+*In Phase 2 we zoomed in on the focus of the design work: the bonding curve itself and the risk-adjusting component, the prediction module.
+In this Phase our design specifications leave behind the ixo use-case specific details (out of scope for the design) and instead focus specifically on the math related to the primitive design of a risk-adjusted bonding curve.*

 * **2.1 [Main Simulation Notebook and Explanatory Results](main.ipynb)** - Representative simulation notebook validating that the model meets core system properties
 * **2.2 [Math Specification](Math_Specification)** - Mathematical documentation of the model including system and component specifications as well as behavioural models of agents
 * **2.3 [cadCAD Model Source Code](src)** - Source code of the model built in cadCAD